-MAJOR F.R.E.D.
-BRENAN, O.B.E., 1/1ST BATTALION CAMBRIDGESHIRE REGIMENT (LATE GLOUCESTERSHIRE REGIMENT, EAST SURREY REGIMENT AND SOUTH AFRICAN CONSTABULARY).
+MAJOR FREDERICK RUPERT ESMONDE DOWSE BRENAN, O.B.E.
+(WHO ADOPTED THE HYPHENATED SURNAME DOWSE-BRENAN IN THE YEARS AFTER THE END OF THE FIRST WORLD WAR), 1/1ST BATTALION CAMBRIDGESHIRE REGIMENT (LATE GLOUCESTERSHIRE REGIMENT, EAST SURREY REGIMENT AND SOUTH AFRICAN CONSTABULARY).
 Eight: Order of the British Empire, First Type, Officer, Military (O.B.E.), silver-gilt, reverse hallmarked London 1919 Queen's South Africa Medal, 2 clasps, Relief of Mafeking, Transvaal (renamed, contemporary re-engraved naming in plain block capitals: 498 TRPR.
 F.R.E.D.
 BRENAN B.S.A.P.)
 King's South Africa Medal (renamed, contemporary re-engraved naming in plain block capital: 498 TRPR.
 F.R.E.D.
 BRENAN B.S.A.P.)
 1914-15 Star (officially impressed: LIEUT.
 F.R.E.D.
 BRENAN.
 CAMB.
 R.) British War Medal (officially impressed: CAPT.
 F.R.E.D.
 BRENAN) Victory Medal, M.I.D. oakleaf on ribbon (officially impressed: CAPT.
 F.R.E.D.
 BRENAN) Special Constabulary Medal, George V (officially impressed: FREDERICK E. DOWSE-BRENAN) France, Croix de Guerre, reverse dated 1914-1918, bronze palm emlem on ribbon (unnamed, as issued).
 O.B.E., Boer War and WW1 awards mounted loose style as worn, Special Constabulary Medal loose on ribbon, the Relief of Mafeking clasp on Brenan's QSA a contemporary tailor's copy.

-Group accompanied by the original award certificate for Brenan's O.B.E., with printed signatures of George V and Edward as Prince of Wales,dated 1/1/1919 and an original Mentioned in Dispatches certificate, Sir Douglas Haig's dispatch of 9/4/1917, with printed signature of Winston S. Churchil.
+Group accompanied by the original award certificate for Brenan's O.B.E., with printed signatures of George V and Edward as Prince of Wales,dated 1/1/1919 and an original Mentioned in Dispatches certificate, Sir Douglas Haig's dispatch of 9/4/1917, with printed signature of Winston S. Churchill.

 Group also accompanied by biographical details, copied extracts census returns, copied service papers for service with the Gloucestershire Regiment and East Surrey Regiment, Boer War Service Record transcription, copied extracts from London Gazettes and Army Lists of the period, WW1 medal rolls (2) and Medal Index card.